csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 with the 0xTBD2 flag set to 1.
 Otherwise if it does not support CA certificate suppression, the client SHOULD ignore the 0xTBD2 flag.

-The 0xTBD1 and 0xTBD2 flags can only be sent in a ClientHello, Certificate or CertificateRequest message.
-Endpoints that receive a value of 1 in any other handshake message MUST generate a fatal illegal_parameter alert.
+The 0xTBD2 flag can only be sent in a CertificateRequest message and the Certificate response message from the client.
+Endpoints that receive a 0xTBD2 flag with avalue of 1 in any other handshake message MUST generate a fatal illegal_parameter alert.

-EDNOTE: Discuss caching  beyond the scope of this document.

-EDNOTE: Add Note about optionally using the old draft to include the chain fingerprint in order for the peer to confirm the peer has the right cert chain, in order to avoid inadvertent issues

 # Security Considerations